Latte is Synonymous with Safety

 echo '<p>Search results for <em>' . $search . '</em></p>';

-search field and thus into the $search
+An attacker can enter any string into the search box, and thus into the $search

 displayed page: